WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/units-of-measurement.md

 ## Spaces in units of measurement

 Insert a nonbreaking space between the number and a unit for most units of measurement.
-Refer [Abbreviations]() for more information on when to spell out units.
+For more information about when to spell out units, see [Abbreviations](https://make.wordpress.org/docs/style-guide/language-grammar/abbreviations/#spelling-out-and-declaring-abbreviations).

 **Examples**